-Engineering, selling and administrative expenses increased approximately \$700,000 between periods.
-The increase in these costs in the current year quarter as compared to the prior year quarter was due to higher selling and engineering costs associated with current product programs as well as new product programs under development, which increased costs were partially offset by reduced expense provisions for the accrual of bonuses under our incentive bonus plans during the current year period over the prior year period.
+Engineering, selling and administrative expenses increased approximately \$900,000 between periods.
+The increase in these costs in the current year quarter as compared to the prior year quarter was due to higher new product program development costs for which we are utilizing third party vendors for a portion of the development work.

-Income from operations in the current year quarter was \$7.4 million compared to \$8.0 million in the prior year quarter.
-This reduction was the result of an increase in engineering, selling and administrative expenses in the current year quarter as compared to the prior year quarter as discussed above.
+Income from operations in the current year quarter was \$3.8 million compared to \$5.9 million in the prior year quarter.
+This reduction was the result of a reduction in our gross profit and an increase in engineering, selling and administrative expenses in the current year quarter as compared to the prior year quarter as discussed above.

-The equity (loss) income of joint ventures was comprised of the following in the current year quarter and prior year quarter (in thousands):
+The equity loss of joint ventures was comprised of the following in the current year quarter and prior year quarter (in thousands):

 Three Months Ended

-mber 27, 2015 ember 28, 2014
+rch 27, 2016 arch 29, 2015

-Vehicle Access Systems Technology LLC \$ 345 \$ 142
+Vehicle Access Systems Technology LLC \$ 211 \$ 301

-STRATTEC Advanced Logic, LLC (367) (263)
+STRATTEC Advanced Logic, LLC (382) (508)

-\$ (22) \$ (121)
+\$ (171) \$ (207)

 VAST LLC's operations in both China and Brazil were negatively impacted during the current year quarter by both a slow-down in automotive sales and impacts of foreign currency as it relates to purchases of components outside of their local markets.
-We anticipate VAST do Brasil will require a capital contribution of approximately \$600,000 collectively by all VAST partners to fund operations during the remainder of fiscal 2016.
+During the nine months ended March 27, 2016, capital contributions totaling \$660,000 were made to VAST LLC for purposes of funding operations in Brazil.
+STRATTEC's portion of the capital contributions totaled \$220,000.
+Additionally, we anticipate VAST do Brasil will require a capital contribution of approximately \$600,000 collectively by all VAST partners to fund operations during the remainder of calendar 2016.
 STRATTEC's portion of the capital contributions is anticipated to be \$200,000.

 STRATTEC is not the primary beneficiary and does not control STRATTEC Advanced Logic, LLC ("SAL LLC").
 Accordingly, our investment in SAL LLC is accounted for using the equity method.
-Notwithstanding the existence of the SAL Credit Facility described herein, as a result of STRATTEC's guaranty of such credit facility and as a result of borrowing limitations imposed by the bank under such credit facility, even though we maintain a 51 percent ownership interest in SAL LLC, effective with our fiscal 2015 fourth quarter, 100 percent of the funding for SAL LLC was being made through loans from STRATTEC to SAL LLC and the guaranty of the SAL Credit Facility.
-Therefore, effective with our fiscal 2015 fourth quarter, STRATTEC began recognizing 100 percent of the losses of SAL LLC.
-In addition, the following loss was included in our current quarter equity loss of joint ventures for SAL LLC (thousands of dollars):
+Effective with our fiscal 2015 fourth quarter, 100 percent of the funding for SAL LLC was being made through loans from STRATTEC to SAL LLC and through STRATTEC's guarantee of the SAL Credit Facility which is discussed herein.
+Therefore, effective with our fiscal 2015 fourth quarter, even though STRATTEC maintains a 51 percent ownership interest in SAL LLC, STRATTEC began recognizing 100 percent of the losses of SAL LLC.
+In addition, the equity loss of joint ventures for SAL LLC included the following for the periods presented (thousands of dollars):